jimgao1/authfid/README.md

 We used the Raspberry Pi for majority of this project, so everything is linux based.
 Further implementation information can be found below under 'Technology Used'.

+The code generation algorithm is using standard TOTP algorithm.

 ### Technology Used
  - Hardware
    - Raspberry Pi (TOTP Code Generation, Display, Networking, Camera)